HeirOfNorton/portfolio/evidence/libr204/strategic-plan_part-1.md

 volunteers could shelve books, but most are not familiar with the shelving systems in the library.
-If students were trained in the library’s organization and cataloging systems, they could also help with the task of daily shelving (A. Bogie, personal communication, October 19, 2011).
+If students were trained in the library’s organization and cataloging systems, they could also help with the task of daily shelving (A. B------, personal communication, October 19, 2011).

 Along with the rest of the school, the library will be moving into a new